AI SDK Internals

 - Not an AI SDK tutorial — readers are assumed to know the basics of

 streamText,generateText, andToolLoopAgent.
-For basics, see the official docs. - Not covering UI framework bindings (
+For basics, see the official docs. - UI framework bindings: only

 @ai-sdk/anthropicetc.) — provider choice is a Zapvol-layer decision; see Agent Engine. - Not an SDK contribution guide — only discusses the internals an application-layer consumer needs to know.